This post may contain affiliate links. Please read our disclosure policy.

 Stack of no-bake peanut butter oat cookie bites

-If you’ve made these Peanut Butter Oatmeal Cookies, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you’ve made these Peanut Butter Oatmeal No Bake Cookies, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 5 from 4 votes